-Miss Piggy was born Spring 2012.
-She is a lovable girl kitty who is a magnificently gorgeous, tall, lean calico diva.
-She does carry a bit of the ‘tude of her Muppet namesake but definitely does not carry the extra weight!
+Miss Piggy is a 1 year old lovable girl kitty who is a magnificently gorgeous, tall and soft calico diva.
+She does carry a bit of the ‘tude of her Muppet namesake with the appetite to go along with it, but she is very sweet underneath it all!
 Miss Piggy loves to get attention and can be somewhat particular about exactly how she wants to be petted and when she wants to be loved.
 She is super soft to pet and very loving.

 Because Miss Piggy spent the first few of her kitten months living among the dangers of a Walmart parking lot and garden center, she is very shy at first and cautious of new situations.
 A smart little girl, she has to be convinced that there are no dangers before her inner sweetness feels safe to emerge.
 She will therefore take a bit of time to adjust to a new situation and always a little jumpy when taken by surprise, but she has settled quite nicely into her foster home and will surely do the same once she finds a permanent home.

-Miss Piggy is particularly fond of big, relaxed, cuddly older male kitties.
+Miss Piggy is particularly fond of big, relaxed, cuddly older male kitties and younger male kittens.
 She seeks them out and tries to snuggle up with them for their daytime naps.
-She is very much hoping to find a home with a big, gentle boy kitty who would be willing to snuggle up with her, or with her brother Animal who is also seeking a permanent home.
+She is very much hoping to find a home with a boy kitty who would be willing to snuggle up with her, or with her brother Animal who is also seeking a permanent home.
 Miss Piggy likes to sleep on her human’s bed during the day and on the couches at night.
-She is also incredibly fond of the wand/string toys and simply loves to play with them as much as her human will let her.
+She is also incredibly fond of the wand/string toys and laser lights and simply loves to play with them as much as her human will let her.

 Miss Piggy is healthy, spayed, current on vaccines, and tested negative for feline leukemia and FIV.

 Help this Rescue Group by making a donation.